 A register bit corresponding to a CCI-500 interface is set when one or more error responses are detected on that interface.
 Each bit is reset on a write of 1 to that bit.

 Accessible using only Secure accesses, unless you set the Secure Access Register.
-See 3.3.2 Secure Access Register on page 3-51.
+See 3.3.2 Secure Access Register on page 3-54.

-If any bits are set in this register, the nERRIRQ signal is asserted, active LOW.
+If any Imprecise Error Register bits are set, the nERRIRQ signal is asserted, active LOW.